merenlab/merenlab.org/data/micr-obs-future/index.md

 tRNA-seq database ............................: 2
 ```

 {:.notice}
-You will see that many of the commands utilise the SLURM wrapper clusterize to submit jobs to our HPC clusters.
-Clusterize was developed by Evan Kiefl and is described here: https://github.com/ekiefl/clusterize.
+You will see that many of the commands utilise the SLURM wrapper `clusterize` to submit jobs to our HPC clusters. `Clusterize` was developed by Evan Kiefl and is described here: https://github.com/ekiefl/clusterize.
 Thank you, Evan!

 ## Metadata
 For the curation of metadata, please consult the [public-marine-omics-metadata](https://github.com/merenlab/public-marine-omics-metadata/tree/main) GitHub repository, where all steps of metadata gathering, curation, and standardisation are described in detail.

-Remember, team: Data without metadata is like a recipe without ingredients listed - you know what you'd get out but not how you got there.
-Our data is only worth as much as our metadata can support it.
+Remember, team: Data without metadata is like a mystery dish - sure, it might look good, but you don't know what's in it, you don't know if you can and are allowed to eat it, you don't know where it came from, you don't know who made it, you don't even really know what it is, ... 😖.
+Our data is often only worth as much as our metadata can support it.

 ## SAR11 cultivar genomes
 This section explains how to prepare the set of 99 SAR11 isolate genomes, ending up with 51 quality-checked and dereplicated reference genomes.